Azure/azure-rest-api-specs/specification/postgresql/resource-manager/readme.md

 ### Tag: package-flexibleserver-2021-06-preview

-These settings apply only when `--tag=package-flexibleserver-2021-06-preview` is specified on the command line.
+These settings apply only when `--tag=package-flexibleserver-2021-06-preview` is specified on the command line.cd ..

 ``` yaml $(tag) == 'package-flexibleserver-2021-06-preview'
 input-file: